mpavanetti/logCollector/README.md

 vis_type_table.legacyVisEnabled: true
 ```
 After changing that, restart your kibana.
+I also recommend changing the kibana timestamp from browser to UTC, to avoid different timezone issues.

 ## Metricbeat Recomendation

 I also recommend implementing the elastic beats such as MetricBeat, this is a nice and powerful system metrics log collector, this combined with the python agent is great.